In my experience, most people don’t really understand how to track quality in a performance management system.

 - % of products/services that are delivered to customers without defects

-These measures might be adapted to the particular circumstances of an organization.
+These measures should be adapted to the particular circumstances of an organization.
 For example, software companies often substitute “% of customers that experience priority one defects” as a way of capturing the industry practice of identifying and proactively patching defects before they are widely experienced by customers.
-Likewise, consumer packaged goods (CPG) organizations would want to add measures that capture some of the other dimensions of product quality: durability, serviceability, and perception.
+Likewise, consumer packaged goods (CPG) orgs should add measures that capture other dimensions of product quality: durability, serviceability, and perception.

-As always, having the appropriate objectives and measures is just part of the solution.
-If you assign harsh penalties for causing mistakes or fail to reward discovering defects before they reach customers, employees are unlikely to report them or fix them.
-However, they will eventually be caught, leading to lower customer satisfaction and higher costs to repair.
-Remember, performance management is more about motivating employees towards common objectives than mandating compliance to specific behavior.
+Having the appropriate objectives and measures is just one part of understanding quality in a performance management system.
+If you assign harsh penalties for mistakes or fail to reward discovering defects before they reach customers, employees are unlikely to report them or fix them.
+However, mistakes and defects will eventually be caught, leading to both lower customer satisfaction and higher costs to repair.